andrewcrosher/ajc_dbt/README.md

 ## Build: GitHub Actions

-A GitHub Actions Workflow pipeline called `CI` is triggered on push to the `main` branch.
+A GitHub Actions Workflow pipeline is triggered on push to the `main` branch and on completion of a PR.
 This pipeline compiles and lints the dbt project code before building it on the target Databricks database.
+A Databricks personal access token is stored as an environment variable called `ADBTOKEN`.

 Build status:

 [![CI](https://github.com/andrewcrosher/ajc_dbt/actions/workflows/main.yml/badge.svg)](https://github.com/andrewcrosher/ajc_dbt/actions/workflows/main.yml)

 ## Extract: Data Factory